pankaj892/SummerBitcoin/README.md

 # SummerBitcoin

-## This project contains code for Summer of Bitcoin Project
+## Project code for Summer of Bitcoin Project